vapor/docs/2.0/docs/http/middleware.md

 ```

 !!! tip
-    You can now dynamically enable and disable this mdidleware from your configuration files.
+    You can now dynamically enable and disable this middleware from your configuration files.
     Simply add `"version"` to the `"middleware"` array in your `droplet.json` file.
     See the [configuration](#configuration) section for more information.